jack4Lindsay/tag/README.md

 - Added gnome skins
 - All skins now have names in the shop, slightly changed the layout of the shop panels when characters are purchased
 - The window is now resizable, shoutout to Sentience for testing

+4.0:

+- Now a 12-player game!
+- Fixed a painting to window process that helped processing time
+- Made it so that scrolling through the shop is faster, props to robotbroadcast for the tip!